 TRANSITIONING from OLDER NIKONS:

 I’ve heard some use this lack of “feature” as the fatal flaw of the F6; noting it as the important demarcation of a “professional camera.”
 My only response to that would be, how many digital cameras today offer replaceable viewfinders?
 None that I’m aware of.
 If they’re so important and valuable to the professional, why do not contemporary digital cameras by Nikon or Canon offer them?
-My contention is that they represented too much of a exposure risk to the integrity of the camera’s electronics.
+My contention is that they represented too much risk to the integrity of the camera’s electronics.
 The risk outweighed the benefit so they were discontinued.
 However, there’s always another point of view.
 As French photographer Sylvain Lenfle points out, “One strength of the F5 removable viewfinder: being in a parisian café with your 50mm and a girl at the table just maybe 1 meter in front of you.
 Putting the F5 on the table, removing the viewfinder as if you were cleaning it, checking the frame and shooting “discreetly.”(PLEASE CLICK HERE).

 Even though the F5 represented the best weather sealing of its time, replaceable viewfinders facilitate a critical point of entry for moisture and debris (and this is important) on the TOP of the camera – making the camera more vulnerable to failure in inclement weather.
 With other options available such as the DR-5 Right Angle Viewer – and the hard reality that junk can and does eventually enter your camera through any possible means (regardless of how well it’s sealed) – I’d give this one to the F6.
 If there were a specific shooting application requiring a specific viewfinder the F5 offered, and it wasn’t subjected to pouring rain for an extended period the F5 might be a more appealing option.
 For everything else I’d say the F6 has the clear advantage here.
 Even better weather sealing in the F6 – along with new oils – were used to allow temperature differences of -20°C to +50°C to be incidental.
 The F6 is sealed as well as any camera can possibly be.
 One of my favorite images from a Nikon advertisement is the photo of the F6 absolutely covered in dust.
 Both the F5 and F6 offer interchangeable focusing screens: the F5 offers 13, the F6 offers 7.
 Immediately upon purchase, my stock focus screen was swapped out for the Type E screen, providing a horizontal and vertical grid for easier alignment.